-Rust: Solo Player Base Design Guide
+Rust Solo Player – Base Design Guide

 Resources Needed to Build a Base in Rust

-At first, you will need to gather as much stone and wood as possible without getting killed.
-That’s not very hard, as there are plenty of rocks and trees around and you have some essential tools to do it.
-Initially, you’ll only be able to use a rock, but as you gather resources and blueprints, you’ll start to build tools like a hatchet.
+In the early game, you will need to gather as much stone and wood as possible without getting killed.
+That’s not very hard, as plenty of rocks and trees are around and you have some essential tools to do it.

 Tools are essential because they significantly increase your resource-gathering speed.
-By comparison, imagine getting twice as much gold in a game like LoL or Dota 2 in the same amount of time.
-Naturally, that will give you a significant advantage over everyone who doesn’t have the same tools.
+By comparison, imagine getting twice as much gold in a game like LoL or Dota 2 in the same time.

 Metal fragments can be obtained from metal ore, which in turn is obtained from rocks.
 The metal ore can be smelt by utilizing a furnace.